-A more safe way to stop harassment is by getting the law involved to help you, from the police to the courts.
-This is the strongest and most official way to stop the harassment.
-You can do this immediately, or after other efforts to solve the problem have failed.
+A safer way to stop harassment is by getting the law involved to help you, from the police to the courts.
+This is the strongest and most official way to prevent harassment.
+You can do this immediately or after other efforts to solve the problem have failed.

 If you’re in danger, contact the police

 Call the police immediately if you feel threatened with imminent harm.
 If you are uncertain, call the police.
 If you have a restraining order, call the police and have them enforce it.
 Your harasser may break other laws, and police can arrest them for those or the harassment.

 Call 911 if it is urgent.
 Call the regular police phone line if not.

 To get someone to stop harassing you, you can start with a cease and desist harassment letter.

 If you are not in immediate danger, send the person a cease and desist letter and keep copies for yourself.
 How do you stop harassing texts and calls?
 It starts with a cease and desist letter.
 How do you stop someone from harassing you on social media?
 The same.
 This letter is a powerful tool, and it may stop harassment.

 Telling your harasser to stop, in writing, creates an official record of you saying “no.” While this letter is not legally enforceable, it is clear evidence that you have rejected your harasser’s actions, — which you may need later.

 You need to build your legal case.
 Start a log or notebook where you write every incident of harassment and contact with its date and time.
 Do this as soon after the event as you can.
 Having clear evidence helps stop the harassment.

 Keep all of your texts and emails.
 Photos and screenshots are also good evidence.
 Recordings, like messages left on your answering machine, are also evidence.
 If the harassment occurs in front of other people, record their names and phone numbers.
 You may need them to be witnesses later or to sign an affidavit of what they witnessed.